jkomoros/prompt-garden/README.md

 The environment can contain any number of values, but some are used for specific uses by the framework, documented below.

 Because the environment is a writeable space that many different seeds by many different authors might use, it is convention to use a 'namespace' for any variable name, like this: `komoroske.com:var_name`.
 The `komoroske.com` section is any unique string that the seed author has control over, typically a domain they control.
 This helps avoid accidental stamping on values.

+You want to have a namespace prefix for every variable you store with let or var (since the environment is a shared space), every storeID, and every memoryID.
+It's annoying and error prone to do this, so instead you can just set `namespace` to a value like `komoroske.com` in your environment and stop thinking about it, all of the proper variables will be namespaced automatically for you.
+If you want to intentionaly fetch a variable from another namespace, just provide a value like `memory: 'other.com:var_name'`.

 #### openai_api_key